jakubtrzpiot/wmtimetable/README.md

 - **Customizable App Color**: Personalize the app's appearance by choosing a color theme that suits your style and preferences.
 ![Customizable App Color](app_color.png)

-Data Persistence: All your timetable data and notes are automatically saved to your device's storage using the AsyncStorage library, ensuring you don't lose your data.
+- **Data Persistence**: All your timetable data and notes are automatically saved to your device's storage using the AsyncStorage library, ensuring you don't lose your data.

 ## Releases